Updated 15 October 2019

 There aren’t significant changes for self-hosted and Managed Hosting environments with the exception of frequency of Java JDK version changes and access to JDK security updates.

-One change for self-hosted clients announced previously is that security updates for Java JDK will be made available on Behind the Blackboard rather than on Oracle’s website due to a licensing agreement between Oracle and Blackboard made on behalf of Blackboard Learn clients.
+One change for self-hosted clients announced previously is that Java JDK security updates for Oracle--applicable for Learn 9.1 Q2 2019 and earlier--will be made available on Behind the Blackboard rather than on Oracle’s website due to a licensing agreement between Oracle and Blackboard made on behalf of Blackboard Learn clients.
+An additional change starting with Learn 9.1 Q4 2019 is that the required version of Java 11, Java Corretto, will be provided by AWS.
+Administrators should review release notes and support information for that release for details about access to Java Corretto installers and maintenance releases.

 Frequently Asked Questions